CellArchLab/slabify-et/README.md

 While slabify should work on any tomogram, high-contrast and "clean" tomos tend to give the best results.
 These can be obtained by applying a denoising tool such as [cryoCARE](https://github.com/juglab/cryoCARE_pip), [IsoNet](https://github.com/IsoNet-cryoET/IsoNet) or [DeepDeWedge](https://github.com/MLI-lab/DeepDeWedge) to your data before running slabify.
 The deconvolution filter from [Warp]((https://doi.org/10.1038/s41592-019-0580-y)) also works well for our purposes.
 See [here](https://github.com/CellArchLab/slabify-et/wiki/How-to-deconvolve-a-tomogram-using-IMOD) how to apply it using IMOD.

 ### The estimated slab is too thin, how can I improve it?
-It is known that slabify can be quite conservative in its estimation of the lamella boundaries.
+It is known that Slabify can be quite conservative in its estimation of the lamella boundaries.
 There are a few tips you can try to get thicker slab masks:
 * The easiest way is to use the `--offset` option to arbitrarily grow your slab mask in the Z direction.
 Note that a negative value can be provided to make the slab *thinner*!
 * You can increase the number of `--iterations`.
 3 to 5 iterations are usually good.
 * You can slightly decrease the `--percentile` of highest variance points in order to capture more information, say from 95 to 94.